Grade 6 Immunizations in B.C.

 What is the HPV vaccine?

-The HPV vaccine provides protection against 9 types of HPV that cause various cancers and genital warts.
+The HPV vaccine provides protection against cancers and genital warts caused by 9 types of HPV.
 It protects against 7 types of HPV that cause about 90 percent of cervical cancers and several other cancers such as cancers of the vagina, vulva, anus, penis, mouth and throat.
 It also protects against 2 types of HPV that cause about 90 percent of cases of genital warts.
 The vaccine is provided as 2 doses given at least 6 months apart.
+Children with a weakened immune system need 3 doses of the vaccine.
 For more information, see HealthLinkBC File #101b Human Papillomavirus (HPV) Vaccines.

 What is HPV and who can get it?

-HPV is one of the most common sexually transmitted infections (STIs) and 3 out of 4 sexually active people who are unimmunized will get HPV at some time.
+HPV is a very common virus that spreads through intimate skin-to-skin contact.
 Anyone who has any kind of sexual activity with another person involving oral, genital or anal contact can get HPV.
 Sexual intercourse is not necessary to get infected.
+HPV is one of the most common sexually transmitted infections (STIs).
+About 3 out of 4 sexually active people who are unimmunized will get HPV at some time.

 Every year in B.C. approximately:

-- 200 women will get cervical cancer and 50 will die from the disease
+• 210 people will get cervical cancer and 55 will die from the disease

-- 6,000 women will develop high risk changes to the cervix which are precancerous
+• 6,000 people will develop high risk changes to the cervix which are precancerous

 People are best protected when they get the HPV vaccine before they become sexually active.
-The vaccine prevents almost 100 percent of cases of cancer of the cervix and 90 percent to 100 percent of cases of genital warts caused by the HPV types covered by the vaccine.
+The vaccine prevents almost 100 percent of cases of cervical cancer and 90 to 100 percent of cases of genital warts caused by the HPV types covered by the vaccine.

-What are the possible reactions after these vaccines?
+What are the possible reactions after the vaccine?

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

-It is important to always report all serious or unexpected reactions to your health care provider.
+It is important to report all serious or unexpected reactions to your health care provider.

-- People who have had a life-threatening allergic reaction to a previous dose of vaccine, or to any part of the vaccine including yeast (in the hepatitis B and HPV vaccines), latex (in some hepatitis B vaccines), neomycin and gelatin (in some chickenpox vaccines)
+• People who have had a life-threatening allergic reaction to a previous dose of vaccine, or to any part of the vaccine, including yeast

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.